What is an API?

 - Missing or duplicate functionality

 - Reliability Issues.
-Difficulty in connecting and getting response from API.
+Difficulty in connecting and getting a response from API.

 - Security Issues